 Joseph Potkay, PhD

-Dr. Joseph A. Potkay received his B.S.E. in computer engineering from the University of Cincinnati in 2000 (valedictorian), and M.S. and Ph.D. degrees in electrical engineering from the University of Michigan in 2002 and 2006.
-His doctoral research at Michigan under the direction of Prof. Ken Wise focused on the development of the microvalves and microcolumns for a high performance, low power, micro gas chromatography system.
-In 2006, Dr. Potkay joined the Department of Veterans Affairs as a research investigator with the goal of bringing the huge potential of micro- and nano-technologies to bear on issues critical to the veteran population.
-He also currently holds positions as a research assistant professor in the Department of Electrical Engineering and Computer Science at Case Western Reserve University (since 2011) and as an adjunct research investigator in the Department of Surgery at the University of Michigan (since 2013).
-Dr. Potkay has twenty one peer-reviewed publications, two patents, has presented his research at local, national, and international conferences and has been interviewed by Public Radio, Nature Magazine, and CNN regarding his artificial lung research.
-He is a member of the Institute of Electrical and Electronic Engineers (IEEE), the Engineering in Medicine and Biology Society (EMBS), and the American Society for Artificial Internal Organs (ASAIO).
-He has held local, regional, and national research grants including Career Development and Merit Review Awards from the Department of Veterans Affairs.
+Dr. Joseph A. Potkay received his B.S.E. in Computer Engineering from the University of Cincinnati in 2000 (valedictorian), and M.S. and Ph.D. degrees in Electrical Engineering from the University of Michigan in 2002 and 2006.
+His doctoral research at Michigan, under the direction of Prof. Ken Wise, focused on the development of the microvalves and microcolumns for a high performance, low power, microfluidic gas chromatography system.
+In 2006, Dr. Potkay joined the Department of Veterans Affairs as a Research Investigator with the goal of bringing the huge potential of micro- and nano-technologies to bear on issues critical to the Veteran population.
+He also currently serves as a Research Assistant Professor in the Department of Surgery at University of Michigan.

 Photo: A photograph of an artificial lung showing blood and air inlets and outlets and the microfluidic channels comprising the device.
 A penny is shown in the background for scale.
 The artificial lung contains blood channels that are similar in size to those in the natural lung.
 Dr. Potkay is Principal Investigator on this project.